When you or your dependent turns age 65 you are required to enroll in Medicare. Learn more about Medicare and what you have to do.

 Contact Medicare with questions.

-- Card or benefit verification letter showing the effective date of Medicare Part A and Part B.
+Send us a copy of the Medicare card or benefit verification letter showing the effective date of Medicare Part A and Part B. Write your name and last four digits of your Social Security number on the copy.

 Note: If you or your dependent are determined not eligible for Medicare Part A or Part B, send a copy of the denial letter from the Social Security Administration.